Raise your financial IQ.

 Get on the right path.

-We are partners with GreenPath Financial Wellness, a credit and financial counseling company that offers services and information free to Cornerstone members.
-They also post excellent short articles on financial topics.
+We are partners with GreenPath Financial Wellness, a credit and financial counseling company.
+Every Cornerstone member can connect with GreenPath for a free financial counseling session.
+They also provide excellent short articles on a variety of financial subjects, including debt management, financial literacy for kids, and saving for retirement.

 Financial literacy starts with understanding how much you spend and creating a plan to control it.
 A monthly budget might seem like a lot of work, but it gets easier!
 Stay focused on the goal: less stress, more control, and a secure financial future.